elopio/docs/source/includes/_callAPI.md

 #### augur.api.RegistrationToken.allowance({ registrationToken, \_owner, \_spender }[, callback])

 Returns the allowance that a specified `_spender` can spend of the `_owner`'s `registrationToken`s.
-[Registration Tokens](#registration-token) are based off of the [ERC20 Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md), which allows a token owner to designate an spender address to be able to spend the Registration Token for the owner.
+[Registration Tokens](#registration-token) allow a token owner to designate an spender address to be able to spend the Registration Token for the owner.
 This method returns the amount of Registration Tokens the spender is allowed to spend for the owner.

 #### augur.api.RegistrationToken.balanceOf({ registrationToken, \_owner }[, callback])